09th/KRC-RPC/README.md

 `examples/raw_client.ps1` - same for the windows power shell

 #### SSL
 `examples/ssl/ssl_client.py` - using python to connect via SSL and retrieve some data.
-Also the `examples/ssl` directory contains examples of server and client certificates + appsettings.json with the SSL option enabled.
+Also the `examples/ssl` directory contains examples of server and shared certificates.

 ## Links
 * [KukavarProxy](https://github.com/ImtsSrl/)